This is not my statement of faith which I believe as an ordained minister. This is what I proclaim when my life no longer makes sense.

 God’s love can be defined as a pursuing force that is not dependent upon my response back.
 God is going to continue to pursue and love anyway because He is love.
 This God of love is who I cling to even as I am yelling at Him.

 I discovered this psalm during a dark time in 1983.
 Ha!
 It was over a failed relationship.
 I’ve suffered so much worse pain since then.
 But in 1983 it was real pain.
 Pain which led me to a truth which has given me much comfort to handle the pain that was yet to come.
 I find myself continually going back to this psalm declaring (yelling) this truth.
 So many times my prayers have only been the words of this psalm.

-The other day I had a 20-year old whom I love visit.
+The other day I had a 20-year old graduated teen of mine whom I love visit.
 He’s on the healing side of pain right now.
+His heart got broken.
 He has learned a lot through his pain with lots of growth yet to come.
 Pain is truly a beginning for him.
-His pain is also over a failed relationship.
-I remember how lost I felt in that same similar pain.
+I remember how lost I felt in that same similar pain of a failed relationship.
 His pain is as real as my recent overwhelming pain.

 To lament with Psalm 18 has never let me down.

 We have a son who is doing a long stretch of time in prison.
 We were just chatting about the “dark night of the soul.”
 It wasn’t a deep conversation, just putting words to both of our awareness of it.
 This is what he texted back as part of this conversation.